Work remotely in nature to connect underserved Phoenix children to the outdoors!

 Whether you take a day trip to the energy vortexes and natural waterslides of Sedona, hike down the rim of the Grand Canyon, canoe the lakes and reservoirs throughout the national forest, eat delicious food and check out the local shops in Flagstaff, or go to a fun pool party in Scottsdale, weekends are meant to be reinvigorating, fun opportunities to connect and bond with your new friends and colleagues all summer long.

 How to Apply

 Please complete our online application.

-After an initial screening of your applications to assess fit to our staffing needs, a telephone or Zoom interview will be coordinated.
+After an initial screening of your applications to assess fit to our staffing needs, a telephone and/or Zoom interview will be coordinated.
 Up to two interviews may be requested to learn about you and your interests in joining our dynamic and fun team.